dhwani229/MSc-Dissertation-2024/README.md

 * js.sh
   * Job script for downloading the RRBS data from NCBI SRA using the software SRATOOLS
-  * To download all samples in the dataset (beginning with SRR), I downloaded the txt file containing all sample names and made a code that looped through this txt file to obtain all samples from the dataset
+  * To download all samples in the dataset (beginning with SRR), a txt file containing all sample names was downloaded and a code that looped through this txt file to obtain all samples from the dataset was made.

 * fq.sh
   * Job script to convert the downloaded .sra files into .fastq